 To make sure events are independent from each other we set the state of the random generator at the beginning of each event using an common, event-independent seed string together with information uniquely identifying the event.
-To minimize the chance for collisions between different events we calculate a 1024 bit SHAKE256 [26] number.
-The integrity of all payloads is verified using hash from this information which we use as the generator state.
+To minimize the chance for collisions between different events we calculate a 1024 bit SHAKE256 [27] hash from this information which we use as the generator state.
 This also allows us to use a common seed information of arbitrary length so any string can be used as random seed.